 - 1. Participate in OVW-sponsored training and technical assistance (TTA). - 2.
 Collect and report performance indicators.
 Forms, instructions, training, and related tools for each OVW program are available on the VAWA Measuring Effectiveness Initiative webpage. - 3.
 Participate in an assessment or evaluation, if OVW conducts one that requires recipient involvement. - 4.
-Engage in a planning phase in the first three-six months of the grant period prior to implementing the project.
+Create or expand a coordinated community response (CCR) team to guide project activities.
+The CCR team must meet regularly to design a project implementation plan, discuss project goals and activities, review successes and challenges, and ensure project activities are coordinated across the community served.
+The members of the CCR team should be chosen to meet the needs of the community and the project activities. - 5.
+Ensure the availability of crisis intervention assistance for children, youth, and community members at all educational, outreach, and training events not specifically targeted to first responders or allied professionals. - 6.
+Cross-train project staff, partner organizations/programs, and CCR team members to expand their knowledge and skills to better understand each other's role(s) as well as improve the project and activities. - 7.
+Engage in a planning phase in the first three to six months of the grant period prior to implementing the project.
 To complete the required planning activities, recipients will have access to \$50,000 of funding.
-During the planning phase, the grantee and its project partner(s) must: - Participate in planning meetings facilitated by the OVW grant management specialist and TTA point of contact assigned to the project. - Develop the project partnerships and coordinated community response (CCR). - Refine the project focus and enhance capacity to implement the project. - Hire project staff, as necessary. - Submit the project lead's and required partner's policies related to background screening, confidentiality of clients and information sharing between the recipient and project partners, parental consent, and mandatory reporting. - 5.
-Create or expand a CCR team to guide project activities.
-The CCR team must meet regularly to design a project implementation plan, discuss project goals and activities, review successes and challenges, and ensure project activities are coordinated across the community served.
-The members of the CCR team should be chosen to meet the needs of the community and the project activities. - 6.
-Provide appropriate crisis intervention and referrals for participants who identify themselves as victims during project activities, including prevention education, community awareness events, and other activities that serve children and youth, non-offending parents or caregivers, and the general community.
+During the planning phase, the grantee and its project partner(s) must: - Participate in planning meetings facilitated by the OVW grant management specialist and TTA point of contact assigned to the project. - o Develop the project partnerships and coordinated community response (CCR). - o Refine the project focus and enhance capacity to implement the project. - Hire project staff, as necessary.

+- Submit the project lead's and required partner's policies related to background screening, confidentiality of clients and information sharing between the recipient and project partners, parental consent, and mandatory reporting.
+These policies must be reviewed with the TTA point of contact prior to submission to OVW for approval. - 8.
+Identify males to serve as role models, positive influencers, change agents, and/or mentors. - 9.
+Adopt a specific model and/or strategies that will be used to meet the goals and objectives of the proposed project. - 10.
+Identify and adopt project goals and objectives that will integrate education on domestic violence, dating violence, sexual assault, stalking, and/or sex trafficking, into existing malefocused programs.